See how ANPR is fighting to support its people

 ANPR to support displaced workers following illegal federal firings

-The start of the year 2025 has been challenging for those of us working for and in public lands.
+The start of the year 2025 was challenging for those of us working for and in public lands.
 On Feb.
 14, 2025, a "Valentine's Day Massacre" took out nearly 1,000 public lands employees, who were fired, with no notice, during their probationary periods.
 These employees ARE OUR PEOPLE.

 ANPR is here for you.
 At its February board meeting, ANPR unanimously voted to expand our Employee Natural Disaster Assistance Fund, which was aimed at supporting ANPR members displaced by fires, mudslides, hurricanes and other forces of nature, to include those affected by other forces outside their control, including the recent firings by the current administration.
 The fund is now called the Ranger Emergency Relief Fund.